API4KBs/kmdp-trisotech-asset-repository/README.md

-# Knowledge Asset Repository - Trisotech Digital Enterprise Suite Facade
+# API4KP - Trisotech Digital Enterprise Suite Facade

 Note: this software is provided as-is by Mayo Clinic.
 Trisotech Inc. is aware of this project at the time this is published, but has no other relationship with this codebase.

-The Trisotech Knowledge Asset Repository is a partial implementation of the API4KP Knowledge Asset Repository API, backed by an adapter built on the Trisotech Digital Enterprise Suite (TT DES) public API.
+The Trisotech Knowledge Platform Wrapper (TTW) is a partial implementation of the API4KP specification, backed by an adapter built on the Trisotech Digital Enterprise Suite (TT DES) public API and Graph (SPARQL) API.
 This implementation is primarily focused on discovering and retrieving Knowledge Assets, expressed as BPM+ models.
 The server constructs API4KP conformant metadata, and redacts some of the dependencies on the DES proprietary extensions to the standards.

-The main components of this implementation are:

-1. The wrapper
-2. The weaver
-3. The metadata extractor
+## News and Noteworthy

+- Implementation of the API4KP Asset Repository API, focused on access/read operations
+    - enable discovery of Models via computable metadata, linked-data style
+    - basic auto-generated UI with link navigation
+- (NEW 6.0!)
+Implementation of the API4KP Artifact Repository, focused on access/read operations
+    - enable direct retrieval of Models, and/or specific versions thereof
+- (NEW 6.0!)
+Support for multiple Places
+    - enables management across multiple teams and products
+- (NEW 6.0!)Improved caching mechanism
+    - it's faster!
+- (NEW 6.0!)
+KEM models as Knowledge Assets
+    - exported as OMG's Meta Vocabulary Facility (MVF) models
+- (NEW 6.0!)
+Support for Decision/Process services as Knowledge Assets
+    - Knowledge 'at rest' + Knowledge 'in motion'

+### Upcoming
+- Content Negotiation: support for DMN 1.3 and later versions
+- Configurability of Service Library runtimes
+- KEM-annotated decision models

-### The wrapper
+### Experimental

-The TrisotechWrapper 'wraps' the native Trisotech API, handling authentication/authorization, constructing the HTTP ReST calls, and processing the responses.

-### The weaver (+ redactor)

-The weaver rewrites references to external entities (e.g. ontology concepts) and/or non-standard extensions with localized, standardized values.

-### The metadata extractor (introspector)

-The extractor uses the information contained in a BPM+ Knowledge Artifact ("model"), as well as some of the DES internal metadata, to create KnowledgeAsset surrogates
+- KEM to SCG to OWL integration

 ## User Instructions

 ### Prerequisites

-* The Wrapper requires a licensed instance of the Trisotech DES suite.
+* The TTW application requires a licensed instance of the Trisotech DES suite.
 The DES instance must support the Trisotech Knowledge Graph SPARQL endpoint.
-* The current implementation can only access one Place at a time, and can be configured to further target a specific folder within that Place.
-* Only CMMN and DMN models are supported at this point - BPMN coming soon !

-IMPORTANT: To qualify as an API4KP Knowledge Assets, models must have exactly one model element annotated with a Custom attribute.
-The attribute name must be `knowledgeAssetId` and the value must be a URI that follows the pattern `{Base URL}/assets/{UUID}/versions/{SemVer Tag}`.
-Each model can not have more than one asset ID, and no two models in the same place can share the same asset ID.

-These constraints are considered subject to change

 ### Build